InfernoIntercative/.github/profile/README.md

 # Inferno Interactive 🚀

 Welcome to **Inferno Interactive**!
-We are the creators of the **Zypher Engine**, a cutting-edge 3D game engine designed to provide developers with the tools they need to create immersive, high-performance games. (in Alpha, not yet public)
+We are the creators of the **Xylon Engine**, a cutting-edge 3D game engine designed to provide developers with the tools they need to create immersive, high-performance games. (in Alpha, not yet public)

-## The Zypher Engine 🔥
+## The Xylon Engine 🔥
 The **Zypher Engine** is built with a focus on:
 - **Performance:** Highly optimized to ensure smooth gameplay and efficient resource usage.
 - **Flexibility:** Designed to adapt to various game genres and developer workflows.